Cohomological Tensor Functors on Representations of the General Linear Supergroup: Introduction

 We show $DS_{n,0}(L) \cong \bigoplus \omega_{n,0}^\ell(L)[-\ell]$ for irreducible maximal atypical representations $L$.
 From this, as an application of the main theorem, we obtain in theorem \ref{thm:forest-formula} a nice explicit formula for the Laurent polynomial (Hilbert polynomial) attached to the Dirac cohomology tensor functors in the case of an irreducible maximal atypical representation $L$.

 As already mentioned, the main theorem does not require $L$ to be in the principal block.
-Applying $DS$ repeatedly $k$-times to an irreducible representation $L = L(\lambda)$ of atypicality $i$ we obtain an isotopic typical representation $m(\lambda) L^{core}$ in $T_{n-i}$, and $L^{core}$ only depends on the block of $L$ (section \ref{sec:main}).
-We derive a closed formula in terms of the sector structure of the weight $\lambda$ for this multiplicity $m(\lambda)$ in section \ref{sec:main}.
+Applying $DS$ repeatedly $k$-times to an irreducible representation $L = L(\lambda)$ of atypicality $i$ we obtain an isotypical typical representation $m(\lambda) L^{core}$ in $T_{n-i}$, and $L^{core}$ only depends on the block of $L$ (section \ref{sec:main}).
+We derive a closed formula for the multiplicity $m(\lambda)$ in section \ref{sec:main}.
+The multiplicity $m(\lambda)$ can be expressed as where $\mathcal{F}(\lambda)$ is the spaced forest associated to $L(\lambda)$, $|\mathcal{F}(\lambda)|$ is the number of its nodes and $\mathcal{F}(\lambda)!$ is the forest factorial \ref{sec:main}.
 This not only implies that the so called modified superdimension of $L$ does not vanish (i.e. the \textit{generalized Kac-Wakimoto conjecture}), but moreover gives a closed formula for it.
 The main theorem has a number of other useful applications and we refer the reader to the list given after theorem \ref{mainthm}.

 The proof of the main theorem occupies the entire second part.
 Build on an involved induction using translation functors, carried out in sections \ref{sec:loewy-length} - \ref{sec:moves}, the proof is reduced to the case of ground-states; these are rather specific irreducible modules in a block.
 For instance, ground states of the principal block are powers of the Berezin determinant.
 Then, for a block of atypicality $k < n$, we prove in section \ref{stable0} that every ground state is a Berezin twist of a mixed tensor, an irreducible direct summand in an iterated tensor $X^{\otimes r} \otimes (X^{\vee})^{\otimes s}$ where $X$ denotes the standard representation of $Gl(n|n)$.
 It is easy to verify directly that the main theorem holds for Berezin powers and mixed tensors.
 In section \ref{sec:loewy-length} we study the Loewy structure of translation functors applied to irreducible representations and their behavior under $DS$.
 We also explain why we can restrict to the maximally atypical case for the proof of the main theorem.
 In section \ref{sec:inductive} we prove both parts of the main theorem (semisimplicity and determination of the constituents) under certain assumption on translation functors which are verified in the later section \ref{sec:moves}.